List of The Grim Adventures of Billy & Mandy episodes

 Maxwell Atoms originally conceived The Grim Adventures of Billy & Mandy for Cartoon Network as a pilot short for the channel's Big Pick event.
 It first aired as part of the combination series Grim & Evil in 2001.

 The Grim Adventures of Billy & Mandy is an American animated television series created by Maxwell Atoms for Cartoon Network.
 The series originally premiered as segments of Grim & Evil on August 24, 2001.
-The segments were spun-out into their own series on June 13, 2003 (the 2003-2004 episodes were originally for Grim & Evil), and continued to air until November 9, 2007.
+The segments were spun-out into their own series on June 13, 2003, and continued to air until November 9, 2007.
 A spin-off film, titled Underfist: Halloween Bash, aired on October 12, 2008.

 A total of 78 half-hour episodes were produced, including four specials and three feature-length TV films, bringing the total number of episodes to 84, in the form of 160 segments.
 The episode "Billy & Mandy Moon the Moon" was part of Cartoon Network's "Invaded" event, which included other shows such Foster's Home for Imaginary Friends, Ed, Edd n Eddy, My Gym Partner's a Monkey, and Camp Lazlo, with Billy & Mandy being the last to air.